nour95/katacoda/final-docker/step1.md

  https://docs.docker.com/get-started/
 ```

-Now if when we run: `docker images`{{execute}}, we can see the image `hello-world` between the images.
+Now, if when we run

-We can also see that a container of this image has been created by running: `docker ps -a`{{execute}}.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; `docker images`{{execute}},

-We can see that this container has a wired name and that it had been executed and exited from few seconds ago.
+we can see the image `hello-world`!

-**Note**, if you now want to rerun this container and called:
+We can also see that a container of this image has been created by running: `docker ps -a`{{execute}} again.
+Some additional infromation we can see is the weird name the container has been given, as well as the fact it was executed and exited recently.

-`docker run hello-world`{{execute}}, you will note that this happen faster (since we now have already installed the image).
+**Note**, if you now want to rerun this container (`docker run hello-world`{{execute}}), you will notice that it's much faster.
+This is because we now have already installed the image, and that step can be skipped entirely.
 Another thing that you can notice is that another container of the same image has been created (if you call `docker ps -a`{{execute}} again).

-That is because the command `run` don't just run (start) a container, it also **create** a container (create one regardless if there is a pre-created container or not).
+That is because the command `run` don't just run (start) a container, it also **create** a container (regardless if there is a pre-created container or not).

-In the next step, I will explain more how we can start an already exited container and how to remove one.
+In the next step, I will explain how we can start an already exited container, and also how to remove one.